alex-gutev/static-dispatch/README.md

-This results in the expression `(foo x)` being replaced with something similar to the following (simplified to remove the case of `CALL-NEXT-METHOD` being called with no arguments:
+This results in the expression `(foo x)` being replaced with something similar to the following (simplified to remove the case of `CALL-NEXT-METHOD` being called with no arguments):

 ```lisp
 (flet